 Promoting Student Success

-Higher education is speaking out in support of college- and career-ready standards, including the Common Core State Standards.
-College and university leaders agree: New K-12 academic standards can help improve student success and reduce postsecondary remediation rates.
+Higher education is speaking out in support of college- and career-ready standards.
+College and university leaders agree: Higher K-12 academic expectations that align with higher education can help reduce postsecondary remediation rates and improve student success.

 "Meeting standards will mean that students are prepared for successful transition into credit-bearing college coursework and training opportunities."

 "We must harness the new assessments to provide targeted supports and opportunities for acceleration for our high school students."